Traditionally Modern Food

 Tirunelveli Sodhi Kuzhambu | Mappilai Sodhi | Sodhi kuzhambu | திருநெல்வேலி சொதி with step by step pictures and video recipe.
 Check out the Tirunelvelli Sodhi kuzhambu video and If you like the video pls SUBSCRIBE to my channel

-Tirunelveli Sodhi Kuzhambu | Mappilai Sodhi | Sodhi kuzhambu is a tasty Tamil Nadu style side dish widely served with south Indian breakfast items like idiyappam/appam.
+Tirunelveli Sodhi Kuzhambu | Mappilai Sodhi | Sodhi kuzhambu is a tasty Tamil Nadu-style side dish widely served with south Indian breakfast items like idiyappam/appam.
 Mixed vegetable + coconut milk + moong dal makes such a flavorful dish.

-Why it is called as Mappilai Kuzhambu?
+Why it is called Mappilai Kuzhambu?

 For Tirunelveli Sodhi Should I cook vegetables in a pressure cooker?

-Vegetables can be cooked in a pan but since pressure cooker cooking makes it easy I opted for that.
+Vegetables can be cooked in a pan but since the pressure cooker cooking makes it easy I opted for that.

 Can I cook dal and vegetables together?